 Supervisors should ensure each student employee knows the safety rules and what to do if an emergency arises.
-Student employees who earn taxable income are covered under the University's Worker's Compensation Policy.
-If a student employee sustains a work-related injury, immediately call Campus Safety at 503-943-4444.
+Student employees are covered under the College's Worker's Compensation Policy.
+If a student employee sustains a work-related injury, immediately call Public Safety at 410-778-7810.
+In case of an emergency, call 911.
 More regarding accident and injury reporting can be found on the Risk Management website.